 Azriel Bermant is a foreign policy and international security researcher, analyst, historian, author and lecturer.
-His work has focused on British foreign policy, Anglo-Israel relations, arms control, nuclear deterrence and nuclear proliferation.
-Dr. Bermant is currently a lecturer in International Security at Tel Aviv University.
-He was a Research Fellow at the Institute for National Security Studies (INSS) in Tel Aviv until December 2015.
-His work has been published in numerous publications, including Foreign Affairs, The Guardian and The Daily Telegraph.
+His work has focused on British foreign policy, Anglo-Israel relations, transatlantic relations, regional security, arms control, nuclear deterrence and nuclear proliferation.
+Dr. Bermant is currently a senior researcher at the Institute of International Relations Prague, in the Centre for the Study of Global Regions.
+He holds a PhD in diplomatic history from University College London and an MA in international relations from the Hebrew University of Jerusalem.
+He has lectured in international Relations at Tel Aviv University and at the Rothberg International School, Hebrew University of Jerusalem.
+He was a research fellow in security studies at the University of Nottingham between 2018 and 2019, and a research fellow in the arms control and regional security programme at the Institute for National Security Studies (INSS), Tel Aviv University, between 2012 and 2015.
+His work has been published in numerous publications, including Foreign Policy, Foreign Affairs, The Guardian and Haaretz.
 He is the author of Margaret Thatcher and the Middle East (Cambridge University Press, 2016).
+He is a fellow of the Royal Historical Society.

-Originally from England, Azriel Bermant is currently a lecturer in International Security at Tel Aviv University.
-He was a Research Fellow in the Arms Control and Regional Security Programme at Israel’s leading independent think tank, the Institute for National Security Studies (INSS) between 2012 and 2015.
-His first book, Margaret Thatcher and the Middle East, will be published by Cambridge University Press in August 2016.
+Originally from England, Azriel Bermant is currently a senior researcher at the Institute of International Relations Prague.
+He was a research fellow in security studies at the University of Nottingham between 2018 and 2019, and a research fellow in the arms control and regional security programme at Israel's leading independent think tank, the Institute for National Security Studies (INSS), Tel Aviv University, between 2012 and 2015.
+His first book, Margaret Thatcher and the Middle East, was published by Cambridge University Press in August 2016.

 His areas of expertise include Israel’s relations with Europe and the Israeli-Palestinian Conflict, US Policy in the Middle East, NATO policy, Missile Defence, Iron Dome, Nuclear Weapons Proliferation and Nuclear Deterrence.